Marcos GT

 The Marcos GT is the name used by the British firm of Marcos Engineering Ltd for all of their cars until the introduction of the Mantis in 1970.
 Most commonly, the name is used to describe the very low coupé designed by brothers Dennis and Peter Adams.

 The car was first introduced as the Marcos 1800 in 1964, with a wooden chassis and a Volvo P1800 engine.
 Later models had a steel chassis and commonly Ford engines although others were also available.
-The majority of these sports cars were sold in kit form.
+All Marcos GT’s were factory built cars until 1972.

-The car was out of production from 1972 until 1981, when small scale kit production recommenced.
+The car was out of production from 1972 until 1981, when small scale component car production recommenced.
 The original GT continued to be built until 1989 or 1990, being developed into its altered Mantula form.
 This was further developed into more powerful and aggressively-styled designs, culminating in the 1994 LM600 (which competed in the 1995 Le Mans 24-hour race).

 As was the intent with most Marcos products, the GT series saw much competition use.
 The original 1800 and other 1960s and 1970s Marcos are still competitive in both FIA and HSCC (UK) historic racing series.